helm/helm/docs/charts_hooks.md

 * `"hook-failed"` specifies Tiller should delete the hook if the hook failed during execution.
 * `"before-hook-creation"` specifies Tiller should delete the previous hook before the new hook is launched.

+By default Tiller will wait for 60 seconds for a deleted hook to no longer exist in the API server before timing out.
+This behavior can be changed using the `helm.sh/hook-delete-timeout` annotation.
+The value is the number of seconds Tiller should wait for the hook to be fully deleted.
+A value of 0 means Tiller does not wait at all.

 ### Defining a CRD with the `crd-install` Hook

 Custom Resource Definitions (CRDs) are a special kind in Kubernetes.
 They provide